oranbramble/oranbramble/README.md

 Current Projects:

+- **Acre**
+    - _Leading the technological revolution in the mortgage industry as a Backend Engineer for Acre Software_

 - **Data Annotator** 📊
     - _Working for DataAnnotation in helping train programming AI models for languages such as Python and JavaScript_